 As one tax dispute is clarified in India, fund managers wonder if the next battle will be over the countryâs double taxation agreement with Mauritius.
-George Mitton
+George Mitton reports.

 Much of India’s tax system dates from the socialist period that followed independence in 1947.
 Since then, governments have sought to make the system more business-friendly by introducing exemptions, loopholes and other tax breaks.
 The result is a complex if not confusing system in which foreign companies sometimes find themselves slapped with unexpected bills.